 Fallback procedures for auction

 The postponement of the auction shall be the default fallback procedure for auctions before the bidding period has opened.
 The single allocation platform may postpone an auction by notifying registered participants of the revised date and/or time of the new auction.
-It is being understood that the auction specification provisions of Article 29 do not apply for the default fallback procedure for auctions.

 After the bidding period has opened, the single allocation platform shall: